 Serious cardiac events, including some that have been fatal, have occurred following the use of 5-HT1 agonists.
 These events are extremely rare and most have been reported in patients with risk factors predictive of CAD.
-Events reported have included coronary artery vasospasm, transient myocardial ischemia, myocardial infarction, ventricular tachycardia, and ventricular fibrillation (see CONTRAINDICATIONS and WARNINGS and PRECAUTIONS).
+Events reported have included coronary artery vasospasm, transient myocardial ischemia, myocardial infarction, ventricular tachycardia, and ventricular fibrillation (see 2 CONTRAINDICATIONS and 7 WARNINGS AND PRECAUTIONS, Cardiovascular).

-Clinical Trial Adverse Drug Reactions
+8.2 Clinical Trial Adverse Reactions

-Because clinical trials are conducted under very specific conditions the adverse reaction rates observed in the clinical trials may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
-Adverse drug reaction information from clinical trials is useful for identifying drug-related adverse events and for approximating rates.
+Clinical trials are conducted under very specific conditions.
+The adverse reaction rates observed in the clinical trials; therefore, may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
+Adverse reaction information from clinical trials may be useful in identifying and approximating rates of adverse drug reactions in real-world use.